EpiData-dk/analysis/help/commands.md

 ```
 Basic descriptive statistics and frequencies for a group of variables

-With no options specified, a single table will be provided, with one row per variable showing:
-       number of observations, number of unique values
+With no options specified, a single table will be provided, with one row per variable showing: number of observations, number of unique values

-For numerical variables, the output will also include
-       mean, standard deviation, minimum, median, maximum
+For numerical variables, the output will also include mean, standard deviation, minimum, median, maximum

-### Options
+### Statistic options
 Use any combination of options to customize the output

 - `!msd:` mean, standard deviation and sum